sul-dlss-deprecated/geohydra/README.md

 GeoMDTK
 =======

-Geospatial MetaData ToolKit
+Geospatial MetaData ToolKit for use in a GeoHydra head.

 Setup
 -----

     % bundle install
-    % rake spec
+    % bundle exec rake spec
-    % rake yard
+    % bundle exec rake yard

 Utilities
 ---------

-To assemble the workspace, populate the geomdtk.stage directory with `druid.zip` files which contain the Shapefiles files.
+To assemble the workspace, populate the geomdtk.stage directory with `_druid_.zip` files which contain the Shapefiles files.

     % bundle exec bin/assemble.rb